ThatQuiz Test Library Take this test now

 C) They can be used to cross-examine expert witnesses.

-D) They are only relevant in medical malpractice cases
+D) They are never admissible in court.

 • 66.
 When is "opinion rule" applicable in court?